 Because when you pay a ransom, guess what?

-They're gonna come back for more.
+They're going to come back for more.

-And they're gonna hack more.
+And they're going to hack more.

 And what are you doing for cybersecurity safety so it doesn't happen?

-Epic Times pointing out 15,000 gasoline stations are out of gas since this pipeline crisis began.
+Epic Times pointing out, 15,000 gasoline stations are out of gas since this pipeline crisis began.

 The following is a list of items that we buy that are going up in price.